cseanburns/systems-librarianship/src/3d-managing-software.md

 the most recent version of what you want to install.

-In short, this command is simply:
+In short, the command to download new package information is:

 ```
 sudo apt update